 The difference between one scene being night and the next being day is important to continuity for hair, makeup, and wardrobe departments.

-That's why this is one of the most essential elements in movie script format — it tells you when and where a scene is taking place in the grand scheme of the script.
+That's why this is one of the most essential screenplay elements in movie script format; it tells you when and where a scene is taking place in the grand scheme of the script.
 Knowing the time of day and where the scene takes place affects nearly every department in a major way.

-Next up, we'll talk about how to write actions in a script.
+Next up, we'll talk about how to write action descriptions in script format.

 2. Action lines